 Luxury isn’t associated with sustainability.
 But with a dedicated team and a commitment to sustainability at the heart of the operation, it is simply a part of what Grootbos is about.

-The growing awareness and interest among luxury category guests regarding the sustainability of the destinations they are staying in does make sustainability practices easier to implement – so long as those don’t mean a compromise on guests’ comfort.
+The growing awareness and interest among luxury category guests regarding the sustainability of the destinations they are staying in do make sustainability practices easier to implement – so long as those don’t mean a compromise on guests’ comfort.

 In your experience, what do hotels committed to sustainability have to offer as USP, which makes them interesting for the luxury travel market?
 And do you find it easy to meet guest expectations?